-N/O (Not 1 2 3 Observed) Rarely (Unsatisfactory) Rarely (Unsatisfactory) Sometimes (Exhibits Progress) Consistently (Proficient) Γ learners' individual needs Exhibits progress towards a Clearly demonstrates a commitment to adapting commitment to adapting instruction or instruction or programs to meet the needs of diverse programs to meet the needs of diverse learners. learners.
+N/O (Not 1 2 3 Observed) Rarely (Unsatisfactory) Sometimes (Exhibits Progress) Consistently (Proficient) Exhibits limited commitment to Exhibits progress towards a Clearly demonstrates a commitment to adapting learners' individual needs commitment to adapting instruction or instruction or programs to meet the needs of diverse programs to meet the needs of diverse learners. learners.